TheGreyGhost/MinecraftByExample/README.md

     b).
 Set the main class to "GradleStart"                                     <br>
 7) You should be able to start Minecraft now (using the Run or Debug configuration) and the mod will be loaded.<br>

-For some extra help if this doesn't make sense to you http://www.minecraftforge.net/forum/index.php?topic=21354.msg108332#msg108332
+For some extra help if this doesn't make sense to you  <br>
+http://www.minecraftforge.net/forum/index.php?topic=21354.msg108332#msg108332

-Some extra help for installation of forge: https://www.youtube.com/watch?v=8VEdtQLuLO0&feature=youtu.be
+Some extra help for installation of forge:<br>
+https://www.youtube.com/watch?v=8VEdtQLuLO0&feature=youtu.be